threefoldfoundation/info_sdk/src/gettingstarted/getting_started_network.md

 ![Step3](./img/network_3.png)

 Choose the expiration time of your reservation.
 Each capacity reservation made on the grid is always bound to an expiration date.
 Once the date is reached, the capacity is released back to the grid and your workloads deleted.
-As the marketplace is meant to get you a flavour of what the grid is capable to do, it only allows to reserve for a limited period.
+As the demo version is meant to get you a flavour of what the grid is capable to do, it only allows to reserve for a limited period.
 In the sdk, of course, there are no limits to the expiration date.

 #### Select the Farm You Want to Deploy on